 Developing a new tug from customer feedback from the previous AP8300SD and AP8350 models, LEKTRO introduces the brand new AP8360 model for the general aviation and owner/operator market.

 Fueled by Boeing and Airbus's certifications of their newest tug, the AP8950SDB-AL-200, LEKTRO sales grow by 60%.
 Buoyed by an order from a major airline--the largest order in company history--LEKTRO doubles employment to keep up with demand.

-LEKTRO is selected by three major airlines and celebrates its 70th anniversary.
+LEKTRO receives order for the AP8950SDB-AL-200 from three major airlines and celebrates its 70th anniversary.